 Later, we’d deduce that from now on, any restaurant that smells that fishy on arrival definitely is.

-My dreams of enjoying fresh caught Tasmanian fish took shape as a strange lost-at-sea fever dream.
+My dreams of enjoying freshly caught Tasmanian fish took shape as a strange lost-at-sea fever dream.
 In reading the menu, the siren call of the scallops gripped me, but also created some confusion.
 The exact same dish appeared on the regular menu as on the specials.
 I asked the waiter about the difference between these seemingly identical crumbed scallops.

 “The special is fresh-caught Tasmanian scallops,” he told me with pride.